james-jw/xq-rhino/README.md

 ```

 #### require
-The require implements the common js pattern as used in node.js.
+The require method implements the common js pattern as used in `node.js`.

-For example, if you wanted to load the mustache and your node modules
+For example, if you wanted to load `mustache` and your node modules
 are stored at `/home/user/modules` you would do the following:

 ```xquery